robertporch/robertporch.github.io/_pages/home.md

 My dissertation work aims to synthesize existing empirical data on microbial metabolic traits, and use these data as a central tool in a functional prediction software for OTUs detected in microbiome surveys.
 <b> I am graduating in Spring of 2026 and seeking postdoctoral/teaching opportunities for Fall of 2026. </b>
-In addition to academics, I will occasionally make [blog posts](http://robertporch.github.io/posts/) and updates on [creative projects](http://robertporch.github.io/creativity/) (mostly music-related).
+In addition to science, I will occasionally upload personal [blog posts](http://robertporch.github.io/posts/) and updates on [creative projects](http://robertporch.github.io/creativity/) (mostly music-related).